gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 On the server side, `getStockProps()` is called with a freshly created `gmctx` every time a new HTTP request is served.
 You will always want this behavior to prevent any possible conflicts between requests.

-On the client side, a page component's `getStockProps()` will be called many times whenever the route changes, with a freshly created `gmctx` too, because a change of route triggers the re-rendering of the whole React components tree, from the very root component.
+On the client side, the change of route triggers the re-rendering of the whole React components tree, from the very root component.
+For this reason, a page component's `getStockProps()` will be called many times whenever the route changes, with a freshly created `gmctx`.

-To preserve the state between routes switching, you should use a global variable for your Redux store.
+To preserve the state between routes switching on the client, you should use a global variable for your Redux store.
 See the source code below.

 ```js
 // src/containers/Root.js